python/cpython/Doc/distutils/apiref.rst

 The ``check`` command performs some tests on the meta-data of a package.
-It makes sure for example that all required meta-data are provided through the arguments passed to the :func:`setup` function.
+For example, it verifies that all required meta-data are provided as the arguments passed to the :func:`setup` function.

 .. % todo